 C.DAY-LEWIS.
 Selected Poems.
 Harper & Row, New York 1967.
 First American edition (there was no equivalent UK edition).
 This copy inscribed by the author: “J.R. / With all good wishes / Cecil”.
 The recipient of the inscription was Bishop John Robinson, author and scholar, noted amongst other things for his testimony at the Lady Chatterley’s Lover censorship trail (a book which “every Christian should read”).
 8vo.
 160pp.
 Decorated paper-covered boards.
 Top-edge, endpapers and half-title light spotted.
 A lovely crisp copy in dust wrapper, lightly rubbed at head of spine panel and with a single short closed tear.
 A foreword by the author (“Casting back over my verse of the last forty years is an uncomfortable experience”) precedes sixty-one poems.
 A ticket for Day-Lewis’ 1972 St-Martin-in-the-Fields Memorial Service laid-in. £50

 WALTER DE LA MARE.
-The Veil and other poems.
+The Veil and Other Poems.
 Holt, New York 1922.
 First American edition.
 8vo.
 84pp.
 Attractive ornate gilt-pictorial cloth.
 A very bright copy.
 Handsome former owner bookplate to front pastedown.
 Fifty-three poems. £20

 CAROL ANN DUFFY.
 Selling Manhattan.
 Poems.
 Anvil Press Poetry, London 1987.
 First edition of the author’s second regularly published collection.
 This copy signed by the author on the title page.
 Slim 8vo.
 61pp.
 Card wrappers (never issued in casebound format).
 A short crease to the tip of the contents leaf, else in fine state.
 Forty-four poems. £75